Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Results

 We also apply our formalism to the case in which no follow-up is performed, therefore only an AGN catalog without flare information is used.
 The recovered precision on $H_0$ and $\lambda_{\rm AGN}$ after $1$ year ($80$ events) of LVK considering all AGNs in the GW area for $n_{\rm AGN}=10^{-4.75}$ Mpc$^{-3}$ and $\lambda_{\rm AGN}$ in the range of $[0.3,0.8]$, is summarized in Table \ref{tab:noflare}.
 In this scenario $\lambda_{\rm AGN}$, differently from $\lambda$, represents the fraction of all BBHs hosted in AGNs, and thus $\lambda_{\rm AGN} \geq \lambda$.
 The range of $\lambda_{\rm AGN}$ was chosen to follow the constraints on the BBH AGN channel from \cite{ford_mcKernan_21_rate}.
 We select the top $50\%$ events in terms of comoving volume sky map localization, as that is a measure of our background contamination, and only choose the events that will provide most of the constraining power while reducing the computing time needed (which is much larger in the non-flare case compared to the flare case, given the larger contamination).
-Although the results show a reduced precision level of $H_0$ compared to the flare case, as expected, they still show an interesting precision at the $\sim 5-10\%$ level.
+Although the results show a worse precision level of $H_0$ compared to the flare case for a specific value of $\lambda$, as expected, they still result in an interesting precision at the $\sim 5-10\%$ level.
+Similarly to the AGN flares case, we consider the case where only BBHs on the high-mass end of the merging BH mass distribution merge in AGN disks.
+In that case, we find that the precision is significantly worsened, going from $5-10\%$ precision to $\sim 11-27\%$.
+This is expected as the most massive mergers are more likely to be at larger distances and encompass larger localization volumes.
+Compared to the flares case, the contamination from background AGNs plays a more important role given that there is a difference of several orders of magnitudes, hence the worsening due to the larger volumes is more pronounced in the AGN catalog case.